Santa Cruz Mission State Historic Park

 Visitor Center

 Visit the oldest building in Santa Cruz County and take in the educational exhibits depicting California Indians and life during the Spanish Mission Era.
-The Visitor Center is open Saturday — Monday from 10 a.m. to 4 p.m.
+The Visitor Center is open Thursday through Saturday from 10 a.m. to 4 p.m.

 ParkStore

-The Santa Cruz Mission has the distinction of being the oldest building in Santa Cruz, and the ParkStore reflects that history.
-It offers selection of books about the Native American experience, as well as California Mission history and other Santa Cruz history books.
-The store also features an assortment of Mole & Mariachi Festival merchandise, including taco and avocado socks, chili pepper lights, and local olive oil and kitchen accessories for the home chef.
-And of course, it offers a wide variety of apparel and other items featuring Michael Schwab’s iconic Santa Cruz Mission image.
-Fourth grade students and their families will find useful materials for Mission reports.
+The Santa Cruz Mission is the oldest building in Santa Cruz, and the ParkStore reflects that history.
+It offers a selection of books about the Native American experience, California Mission history, and other Santa Cruz history books.
+Of course, it offers a wide variety of apparel and other items featuring Michael Schwab’s iconic Santa Cruz Mission image.
+Fourth-grade students and their families will find useful materials for Mission reports.

 Fees and Passes